 Developing improved electronic health assessment tools to encourage self-reported health tracking and personalized care for adolescent patients

-With the rise of digital-based medicine and machine learning health solutions, there is the potential for improved healthcare delivery to groups that have historically been overlooked and underserved.
-Among these groups are adolescents, who tend to be early adopters and may be particularly attracted to technology to improve health.
+With the rise of digital based medicine and machine learning health solutions, there is the potential for improved healthcare delivery to groups that have historically been overlooked and underserved.
+Among these groups are adolescents, whose treatment often follows pediatric guidelines that do not necessarily account for their unique and varied needs.

 Stage of Development

 - Clinical Trial

 - Clinical trial